-The goal here will be to add sub-pages that are specific to a person or a group of people, such as my daughter or Apache wars writers or Cheyennes or the Mulholland Drive Boys (Ha-ha!
-Don’t ask, for if I don’t share who they are they may vanish into the mists of time, ne’er to be heard of again.). … Not to worry, this will all be good stuff, no tricks, no hanky-panky (hopefully no hanky-panky), and probably nothing to make you laugh or cringe (if you want to see the juicy stuff, you’ll have to read the blogs, wherein I’ll be the main target). … Western writers, Flynn writers, friends, oh yes—dear friends, you can now exhale slowly and begin breathing normally, for I promise to be on good behavior.
+The goal here will be to add sub-pages that are specific to a person or a group of people, such as my daughter or Apache wars writers or Cheyennes or the Mulholland Drive Boys.
+Ha-ha!
+Don’t ask, for if I don’t share who they are they may vanish into the mists of time, ne’er to be heard of again.
+Alas, that is exactly what happened.
+Some people jump onto something that could be good, but then do not follow through. … Not to worry, this will all be good stuff, no tricks, no hanky-panky (hopefully no hanky-panky), and probably nothing to make you laugh or cringe (if you want to see the juicy stuff, you’ll have to read the blogs, wherein I’ll be the main target). … Western writers, Flynn writers, friends, oh yes—dear friends, you can now exhale slowly and begin breathing normally, for I promise to be on good behavior.

-Mr. Boggs and Mr. Florczak, dear-dear friends, I’m speaking to you.
+Mr. Johnny D. Boggs, dear-dear friend, I’m speaking to you.
 I’m a man of peace, … no revolvers at 10 paces, no crossed swords w/deadly intent, … just some good-good-good laughs.
 Peace to all, and to all a good night.

 Wanted … One good woman or man

 This image was taken in summer 1982, shortly after I had completed a 135-performance tour playing Miles Hendon in The Prince and the Pauper.
 I was working out with a group of actors under swashbuckling coach Gary Houston Phillips.
 The workouts evolved into a number of one-act plays that Gary directed.
-I can’t remember this actress’s name, for she dropped out during the rehearsal process due to another commitment.
-Too bad, for she was good and I liked crossing blades with her.
+The lady crossing blades with me is Pati Blankinship.
+She was an actress but also a nurse to make ends meet.
+Alas the one-act plays would be performed at night, and as this conflicted with her hours working in a hospital she was forced to drop out during the rehearsal process.
+Too bad, for she was good with a blade and I liked her.
+More I would have loved for us to have faced each other with swords in mortal combat on stage.
 (Photo © Louis Kraft 1982)

 I’m looking for a physically fit person who would like to learn stage combat (and possibly competition) with a sabre.
 I can’t over stress “physically fit,” as working out with a sword is very demanding.
 Unfortunately, the person needs to live in LA County (or close to it) for they will need to visit me.
 Hope to begin working out w/someone a couple of days and/or nights per week in mid-May.
 Will train. … There is a learning curve, but it’s a lot of fun when actually swashbuckling.